asmov/bak9/README.md

 License (GPL3)
 --------------------------------------------------------------------------------
-bak9: Utilities for ad-hoc backups.
+bak9: Rotational backup system for workstation users
 Copyright (C) 2024 Asmov LLC

 This program is free software: you can redistribute it and/or modify